stb-tester/stb-tester/README.rst

     videotestsrc's pattern property (see `gst-inspect videotestsrc`).

 --source-pipeline=<pipeline>
-  A gstreamer pipeline providing a video stream to use as video output from the set-top box under test.
+  A GStreamer pipeline providing a video stream to use as video output from the set-top box under test.
 For the Hauppauge HD PVR use::

       v4l2src device=/dev/video0 ! mpegtsdemux ! video/x-h264 ! decodebin2

 --sink-pipeline=<pipeline>
-  A gstreamer pipeline to use for video output, like `xvimagesink`.
+  A GStreamer pipeline to use for video output, like `xvimagesink`.

 --restart-source
   Restart the GStreamer source pipeline when video loss is detected, to work